 [This is an html version of the following report, which was published in paper copy.
-To see a non-technical discussion of groundwater quality, click here.]
+Click link to see a non-technical discussion of groundwater quality.]

 BROWARD COUNTY GROUNDWATER QUALITY - AN OVERVIEW